davidFLRibeiro/weather/README.md

 ![](/img1.png)

-In the home page we have a list of the Islands of the Azores, clicking on th island we will go to island info.
+In the home page we have a list of the Islands of the Azores, clicking on the island we will go to island info.

 Island Info:
 ![](/img2.png)